Henrietta Ónodi: Skills and style

 Ónodi made many contributions to gymnastics during her competitive career.
 She was lauded for her unique style and power on vaulting and floor.
 Her uneven bars routine consisted of elements on the low bar at a time when most gymnasts did the minimum two elements on the low bar.

 Eponymous skill

 Onodi has one eponymous skill listed in the Code of Points.

 Post-retirement

 In 2001 Ónodi graduated with a degree in marketing and found a job in Miami, Florida, as Director of Community Relations for the World Olympians Association.
 She married Jimbo Haley, an American pentathlete who also competed at the 1992 Olympics, and became a naturalized U.S. citizen.
 In 2010, she was inducted into the International Gymnastics Hall of Fame.

+In March 2024, at 50 years of age, Henrietta suffered a heart attack, the severity of which has necessitated long-term care.
+Her sister has set up a GoFund me.